Take Action

 Use a template letter or write your own

-Send by mail (most impact), email, or phone call to (202) 224-3121
+Send by mail (traditionally carries more weight), email, or phone call to (202) 224-3121

 For Legislative Staff